chjj/parted/README.md

 body parser included in express.
 If a file was included with a multipart request, a temporary path to the uploaded file is provided in `req.body`.

+Parted now tries to use [qs](https://github.com/visionmedia/node-querystring) as an optional dependency, but it can function without it.
+Using `qs` makes it a proper replacement for the connect/express body parser, as it can parse nested querystrings.

 ## Install

 ``` bash